 The HS1 Performance Data Accuracy Code specifies the standards of accuracy in the recording of data required to be satisfied by the performance monitoring system established in the HS1 Network Code.
 It also provides a mechanism for agreeing and notifying changes to such standards.

-The Performance Data Accuracy Code is available on the HS1 website: https://highspeed1.co.uk/regulatory/key-regulatory-documents.
+The Performance Data Accuracy Code is available on the Infrastructure Manager’s website: https://stpancras-highspeed.com/our-company/regulatory/regulatory-docs/

 2.4.5 HS1 Railway Systems Code